BurningSlime1233/Azebane/Azebane Survival Guide.md

 Cheonma: Probably reluctant to get his mind read.
 If being defensive forced detect thoughts (DC 19).
 If caught she will feign ignorance, else she will keep quiet and report to authorities.

+When leaving Victus hears a voice warning him not to